As4d/portfolio-site-iac/README.md

 ### Simple CD Pipeline Setup

-**Task:** Implement a simple CI/CD pipeline to automate deployment of static content to S3 bucket.
+**Task:** Implement a simple CD pipeline to automate deployment of static content to S3 bucket.
 **Approach:** Use GitHub Actions to trigger deployments on code changes.
 **Outcome:** Automated deployment of static content to S3 bucket on code changes.